 Application solutions and technical points

 One4City team helps the Manchester IoT Smart City project to complete the top-level scheme design.
 Through in-depth multi-angle research with 20 public sectors and private companies, as many as 120 application solutions and technical requirements suitable for Manchester City have been created.
-These solutions span four vertical areas (transportation, energy and environment, health care, culture and art), and are optimized and designed as detailed landing smart solutions.
+These solutions span four vertical areas (transportation, energy and environment, health care, culture and art), and are optimised and designed as detailed landing smart solutions.

 Open-source innovation and platform solutions